 - 1. Dosing acid pump

 - 2. Chlorinator Cell

+- 3. Tee with pH and ORP sensors

-- 3. Flow Switch Tee & Temp. sensor
+- 4. Flow Switch Tee

-The examples illustrated above are with the dosing acid pump installed.
 A plumbing trap is required to keep the cell flooded with water when the dosing acid pump washes the cell during the circulation pump downtime.
 Create the trap so the acid injected by the dosing acid pump will be focused on the cell and not flow back to the pool or equipment set.
-If installing without the dosing acid pump, we recommend following the same examples as above and leaving room for adding the dosing acid pump in the future.